knowit/ethereum-workshop/Tasks.md

 5. Implement 'sendCoin'.
 This function is for everybody to send tokens to each other.
 It should not be possible to send more tokens than the user has.

-6. Implement 'createAndGiveMoneyToAllUsers'.
+6. Implement 'createAndGiveMoneyToAllValidatedAccounts'.
 This function should add an amount to all the user accounts that are validated.
 How will you structure the data in order to accomplish this?

 Hint: you will need an extra data structure, since you can't loop over a mapping.
 Add users to this data structure when they are validated.